Water Conservation in Polk County

 • Water conservation helps to keep water affordable for everyone.

-• Water conservation helps keep our state’s lakes, streams and wetlands healthy.
+• Water conservation keeps our state’s lakes, streams and wetlands healthy.

-Using reclaimed water is another conservation effort used by Polk County.
+Using reclaimed water is one conservation effort used by Polk County.
 Reclaimed water is highly-treated wastewater that is distributed to homes for use as irrigation water.
-For every gallon of water that is reclaimed, that is one less gallon of water that needs to be taken from the aquifer, allowing more to be used for drinking water and indoor use.
+For every gallon of water that is reclaimed, one less gallon of water needs to be taken from the aquifer.
+This means more water can be used as drinking water and for indoor use.

 If the upper Floridan aquifer is over-pumped, Polk County’s lakes, rivers and streams may begin to dry up or stop flowing.
 It also increases the risk of sinkhole formation.
 Here in Polk County, we cherish our outdoor lifestyle and lakes, streams and wetlands are part of who we are as Floridians.